crusyn/eth-explore/README.md

 ### sagas

-Using `redux-saga` for API fetches and pushes to the browser history and change the URL.
-Using `connected-react-router` so that state changes can be dispatched as actions into the store.
+`redux-saga` is used for API fetches and pushes to the browser history to change the URL. `connected-react-router` is used so that state changes can be dispatched as actions into the store.

 #### `sagas/search.js`